Ormannishe/WoWGoldGambler/README.md

 ### Stat Tracking

-WoWGoldGambler keeps track of winnings and losings from all game sessions to see who the real winners and losers are.
+WoWGoldGambler keeps track of winnings and losses from all game sessions to see who the real winners and losers are.
 All-time stats can be posted to the chat channel using the **/wgg allstats** command, and session stats (winnings/losses since the Dealer last logged in) can be shared with the **/wgg stats** command.
 The amount of gold taken by the house (via configuring a House Cut amount) is also tracked alongside player stats.

 The Dealer can also record a list of aliases for players who participate on multiple characters using the **/wgg joinstats [main] [alt]** command.
 When this is done, stats for [alt] will be reported together under the name of [main].
 A [main] can have multiple aliases, so players can play on any number of alts and have all of their stats tracked together.
 The Dealer can view a list of all configured aliases using the **/wgg listaliases** command.

-If a player wishes to un-merge the stats of one of their characters, the alias can be removed with the **/wgg unjoinstats [player]** command.
+If a player wishes to unmerge the stats of one of their characters, the alias can be removed with the **/wgg unjoinstats [player]** command.

 Stats can also be manually adjusted by using the **/wgg updatestat [player] [amount]** command.
 This command simply adds the given [amount] to the given [player]'s stats.
 A negative number should be used to subtract from a player's stats.

 This allows the Dealer to make corrections to the stats in cases where the addon fails, or external factors affect the outcome (ie. a verbal agreement).
 This also allows you to transfer stats from some other location (ie. a ledger or another gambling addon) into WoWGoldGambler to easily pick up where you left off.

 Lastly, the Dealer can remove a player entirely from the stats by using the **/wgg deletestat [player]** command.
-Alternatively, if the Dealer wishes to delete all stats, **/wgg resetstats** can be used. **These commands should not be used lightly, as the stats will be permanenetly deleted!**
+Alternatively, if the Dealer wishes to delete all stats, **/wgg resetstats** can be used. **These commands should not be used lightly, as the stats will be permanently deleted!**

 ### Dealer Features